 “We are on our way to Ovapai to fight with Tawákwaptiwa and his brothers.
 We are going your way.
 Let us walk together.”

 While the Hermit and the native conversed about the causes of the dispute, the Lord moved protectively beside his wife.
-He pulled back his jacket, revealing his revolver.
+He pulled back his jacket, revealing his Remington revolver.
 He fiddled with the rifle strapped to the back of his mount, but did not remove it.
 His show of force was wasted, for the warriors were watching the Hermit.
 Boucher signaled for the natives to join him.
-They rose and began to collect their scant belongings into their leather pouches.
+They rose and began to collect their scant belongings into fatigued leather pouches.

 The Lady made a motion to pull ahead of her husband.
 When she did, her husband said, in a loud whisper,“Jenny, ride with me.
 I want to tell you something, in private.”
 She dutifully fell back, expecting a lecture about how she needed to be wary of natives.